indigo-sword/project-octopus/README.md

     <img src="https://img.shields.io/discord/1209242387440730163?label=Discord&logo=discord" alt="Discord"> </a>
 </div>

-#### What is Project Octopus?
+#### What is Branches of Fate?

-- Project Octopus is a **branch-based** game, where each node is a level in a **branch** (or storyline) you are playing.
+- Branches of Fate (called Project Octopus in initial stages) is a **branch-based** game, where each piece is a level in a **branch** (or storyline) you are playing.
 Designed to be a **single-player** game with online features, it allows users to create their own nodes and paths and share them with others - either via popularity or by befriending other users.
 If you want to know more, please check [Project Octopus](projectoctopus.org)

 #### What is the game like?

-- Team Indigo Sword is developing Project Octopus to be a top-down 2D soulslike game, set in a medieval cyberpunk environment.
+- Team Indigo Sword is developing Branches Of Fate to be a top-down 2D soulslike game, set in a medieval cyberpunk environment.
 You will play as a fallen corporate knight, who quit their job after realizing the company's true intentions.
 You will have to fight your way through the company's defenses, and uncover the truth behind the company's actions.

 - In the game, you will be able to swing you sword to fight through enemies, as well as dodge, parry and heal.
 You will need to be careful, though, as the game will be unforgiving and you will have to learn from your mistakes.
 You will also need to keep your stamina bar in mind.